Engineering: 2026 Construction Work

 Share Fourth Street Traffic Calming - Downie & Edward Intersections on Facebook Share Fourth Street Traffic Calming - Downie & Edward Intersections on Twitter Share Fourth Street Traffic Calming - Downie & Edward Intersections on Linkedin Email Fourth Street Traffic Calming - Downie & Edward Intersections linkLATEST STATUS

-Detailed design has been completed by WSP Ltd, for the Downie & Fourth St and Edward & Fourth St intersections as these were identified as the priority intersections to implement calming throughout staged improvements to the full road corridor.
+Detailed design has been completed by WSP Ltd, for the Downie & Fourth Street and Edward & Fourth Street intersections as these were identified as the priority intersections to implement calming throughout staged improvements to the full road corridor.
 The design is based on an intersection that incorporates:

 - Raised bike and pedestrian crossings at side streets.